btbytes/old_btbytes.github.io/2020-05-17-1-python-lineprocessing.md

 Update: [David Glick](https://twitter.com/davisagli/status/1262092392959787008) pointed out that -- *You can skip "lines = inp.readlines()" and just iterate over inp; it'll give you one line at a time.*

+Update-2 (2020/5/20): If you want to know more about `awk`, which is really the best know "line processing" language, see [this video](https://youtu.be/43BNFcOdBlY) by Ben Porter from Apr 2020.

 ◊python